sohailcodes23/java-dsa/README.md

 ## Two Pointers: Don't use 2 pointers when we have negative no. in array (check constraint as well)

+## Sliding Window:
+1. Whenever the character frequency is greater than 1, we don’t know how many duplicates are present.
+So we use a loop to keep shrinking until the character count drops to 1.

 ## Array solving technique:

 Brute : linear search / Depends on the question \